duanestorey/hifi-amp/docs/index.md

 ## Overview

 This project entails the two-year effort of myself, Duane Storey, to create a fully-functional, extensible, open-source high-fidelity home-audio amplifier with built-in active crossover and room correction ability.
-Everything in this repository is licensed under the creative commons, and is free to use for non-commercial and hobbyist usage.
-Please see the license section for more details.

-### Contact
+### License

-You can contact me directly at duanestorey (at) gmail.com, or by opening a discussion or issue on the [main repository page](https://github.com/duanestorey/hifi-amp).
+Everything in this repository is licensed under the [BY-NC-SA 4.0creative commons license](https://creativecommons.org/licenses/by-nc-sa/4.0/) which allows for non-commercial usage.
+For commercial inquiries, please contact me directly.

 ### Contents